AndreVelde/mars-rover/TECH_DEBT.md

 - Check in rover if it throws an error when a invalid direction is given [x]
 - Remove circular dependency between RoverAction and RoverState [x]
 - Remove unused default value inside rover constructor [x]
+- Check in rover if the instructions are correct [x]